Keaton Jones’ mom, Kimberly Jones, finally addressed the rumors that she’s racist

 By now, you may have seen the heartbreaking video of Tennessee middle-schooler Keaton Jones sobbing as he shares his story about being bullied.
 After the video went viral, many people, including celebrities like Chris Evans, Katy Perry, and Justin Bieber, showed their support with the hashtag #StandWithKeaton.
 But a story of hope soon became tainted when rumors surfaced that Keaton’s mother, Kimberly Jones, is racist.

 Social media detectives uncovered photos of Jones and her children posing with Confederate flags on Jones’ Facebook page with a caption that appeared to be a passionate defense of the flag.
-There were also murmurs that Keaton may have called classmates the n-word at school, though the source of the information is unknown, and Keaton’s older sister was quick to dispute the claim.
+There were also murmurs that Keaton may have called classmates the n-word at school, though the source of the information is unknown, and Keaton’s older sister was quick to dispute the claim. false

 To add to the confusion, someone created a fake social media account for Kimberly Jones and populated it with racist posts.
 The person even had an alleged Instagram conversation with MMA fighter Joe Schilling, during which the impostor made additional racist comments and asked Schilling to share a GoFundMe page.